CatOnComputer/things/wwhf-2023-badge/README.md

 If you are more familiar with using the command line, compiling projects with your own editor/IDEs, and you're comfortable learning a lot about the ESP32 SoC internals in detail (reading a lot of datasheets and docs!), you might consider using the [Espressif tools](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/get-started/index.html#introduction) , namely `esp-idf`, used as command `idf.py` once installed.
 This collection of tools will give you more control over your device, with (*allegedly*) less "bloat" to your code.
 It also contains an "examples" directory for sample code projects you can simply copy and build / upload all with `idf.py`.

 With esp-idf tools installed, you can open the configured console and run commands for various tasks:
-- `cd` to a valid project folder, and run `idf.py build` to build it, or `idf.py flash` to flash to the ESP32
+- `cd` to a valid project folder, and run commands:
+  - `idf.py menuconfig` to configure the project
+  - `idf.py build` to build project
+  - `idf.py flash` to build and flash the project to the ESP32
+  - `idf.py monitor` to make a serial connection to the ESP32

-- Dump a backup copy of the raw data from the ESP32 flash storage
+- Dump a backup copy of the raw data from the ESP32 flash storage:

-  `esptool.py --port COM4 --baud 115200 read_flash 0 ALL flash_contents.img`
+  - `esptool.py --port COM4 --baud 115200 read_flash 0 ALL flash_contents.img`

-- Restore a raw dump backup to the ESP32 flash:
+- Restore a raw dump back to the ESP32:

-  `python esptool.py --port COM4 write_flash -fm qio 0 flash_contents.img`
+  - `esptool.py --port COM4 --baud 115200 write_flash -fm qio 0 flash_contents.img`

-- Read information on the dumped data:
+- Read information on dumped raw data:

-  `esptool.py image_info --version 2 flash_contents.img`
+  - `esptool.py image_info --version 2 flash_contents.img`

 While there are possibly some performance benefits and lots to learn and do using these tools, sometimes the learning curve can be a bit high, and so it is not necessarily recommended.